alanbjordan/StudentSuccessPredictor/README.md

 ---

-> This is a demonstration of how machine learning, behavioral segmentation, and generative AI can work together to turn behavioral and performance data into **actionable insights**.
+> This is a demonstration of how machine learning, and generative AI can work together to turn behavioral and performance data into **actionable insights**.